xlnl/greenery-app/README.md

 1. As a user, I want to be able to search for plants in general and within my distribution zone.
 2. As a user, I want to be able to read more details about a specific plant, including its growth descriptions and picture.
 3. As a user, I want to be able to save the plant and store it in my virtual garden.
-4. As a user, I want to be able to comment on a plant and offer any additional insights I might have.
-5. (**Stretch**) As a user, I want to be able to write notes about my saved plants to reflect on its growth progress.
+4. As a user, I want to be able to write notes about my saved plants to reflect on its growth progress.
-6. (**Stretch**) As a user, I want to be able to further keep track of plant's growth progress through a tracking form.
+5. (**Stretch**) As a user, I want to be able to further keep track of plant's growth progress through a tracking form.
-7. (**Stretch**) As a user, I want to be able to see data visualizations of my plant's growth process based on my progress tracker.
+6. (**Stretch**) As a user, I want to be able to see data visualizations of my plant's growth process based on my progress tracker.
-8. (**Stretch**) As a user, I want to be able to have a settings page so I can update my account information.
+7. (**Stretch**) As a user, I want to be able to have a settings page so I can update my account information.

 ----------------------------------------------------------
 ### Approach